Certificate IV in Education Support

 RMIT’s Certificate IV in Education Support is designed to provide you with the essential skills to work collaboratively with teachers and students in school and community settings.

-Successful completion of this qualification and meeting requirements will provide a pathway into the Bachelor of Education teaching degrees.
+Successful completion of this qualification and meeting requirements will provide a pathway into the Diploma of Teacher Education Preparation program.

 What you will gain through this program